Exploring and Interacting with the Set of Good Sparse Generalized Additive Models: Introduction

-GAMs are one of the most widely used forms of interpretable, predictive models \cite{hastie1990generalized, lou2013accurate,agarwal2021neural} and have been applied to complex problems such as medical records \cite{caruana2015intelligible,lengerich2022automated}, where they can provide the same accuracy as the best black box models.
-Sparse GAMs include the class of scoring systems, which are widely used in hospitals for almost every subfield of medicine \cite{kessler2005world,moreno2005saps,six2008chest} and in criminal justice for a century \cite{burgess1928factors, borden1928factors, austin2010kentucky,latessa2010creation}.
+GAMs are one of the most widely used forms of interpretable predictive models \cite{hastie1990generalized, lou2013accurate,agarwal2021neural} and have been applied to complex problems such as prediction of health outcomes from medical records \cite{caruana2015intelligible,lengerich2022automated}, where they can provide the same accuracy as the best black box models.
+GAMs can use sparsity regularization to generalize and to avoid constructing overly complicated models.
+Different regularization strategies have been used \cite{lou2013accurate,liu2022fast, haris2022generalized}, and sparse GAMs have performance that is essentially identical to black box models on most tabular datasets \cite{liu2022fast}.
 Thus, an important previously-missing piece of the Rashomon set paradigm is \textit{how to obtain the Rashomon set of sparse GAMs.}

-Because the Rashomon set of sparse GAMs is continuous and has no analytical form, we present methods to approximate it, knowing that it is convex for each support set.
-We first study how to approximate the Rashomon set with an ellipsoid for a fixed support set.
-Our gradient-based optimization algorithm is able to find the largest volume ellipsoid inscribed in the true Rashomon set.
-Leveraging the properties of ellipsoids, we can also efficiently approximate Rashomon sets of numerous support sets that are subsets of the original support set.
-We show experimentally in Section \ref{sec:exp} that this approximation captures most of the Rashomon set while not including too many models outside of it.
+There are two major challenges: (1) Different from regression, the Rashomon set of GAMs in the classification setting has no analytical form; (2) The Rashomon set should lend itself easily to human-model interaction, mitigating the interaction bottleneck.
+To tackle these challenges, we find the maximum volume ellipsoid inscribed in the true Rashomon set.
+Our gradient-based optimization algorithm can find such an ellipsoid for a fixed support set.
+Leveraging the properties of ellipsoids, we can efficiently approximate Rashomon sets of numerous support sets that are subsets of the original support set.
+We show in Section \ref{sec:exp} that this approximation captures most of the Rashomon set while including few models outside of it.